Animal Names: Vocabulary, Habitats & Classification

 Animals are living things that can move, eat, and grow.
 Animals live all around the world—on land, in water, and in the air.
-Learning animal vocabulary helps English learners talk about nature, daily life, and the world around them.
+Animal vocabulary is useful when talking about nature, daily life, and the world around us.

 Animals are a diverse group of living organisms that inhabit the earth.
-The animal kingdom is divided into several groups based on their characteristics and features.
+The animal kingdom is divided into several groups based on shared characteristics.

 Vertebrates

-There are five main types of vertebrates: fishes, amphibians, reptiles, birds, and mammals.
-Each group has its own unique characteristics and adaptations that allow them to survive in different environments.
+There are five main types of vertebrates: mammals, birds, reptiles, amphibians, and fish.
+Each group has features that help them survive in different environments.

 Mammals